XAlthor/AugmentX/README.md

 Tool for dataset augmentation that automatically preserves YOLO annotations.
 Create augmented versions of your annotated images while maintaining correct bounding box coordinates.

 ## Features
+- Automatic Annotation Update: The annotations of the original images are automatically adjusted along with the augmented images, eliminating the need for manual re-annotation.
 - Image augmentation with various transformations:
   - Horizontal and vertical flips
   - Rotations (90°, 180°, 270°)